|Major Groups > Gilled Mushrooms > Pink-Spored > Entolomatoid Mushrooms > Entoloma serrulatum|

 by Michael Kuo

-Until you turn it over, this tiny mushroom looks like any number of bluish gray to purplish gray Leptonias--members of a subgenus of Entoloma or, if you like, members of the genus Leptonia.
-But a look at the black-edged gills instantly distinguishes Entoloma serrulatum from the others.
-The term in Mycologese for gills that have edges colored differently from the faces is "marginate," and there is no more striking example than this mushroom.
-Contrasting gill edges are often helpful in mushroom identification; species of Hebeloma like Hebeloma crustuliniforme, for example, can often be identified to genus, in part, on the basis of their white-marginate gills.
+Until you turn it over, this tiny mushroom looks like any number of blackish, bluish gray or purplish gray entolomatoid mushrooms.
+But a look at the black-edged gills instantly distinguishes Entoloma serrulatum from most of the others.
+The term in Mycologese for gills that have edges colored differently from the faces is "marginate," and perhaps there is no more striking example than this mushroom.
+Entoloma serrulatum was originally named from Europe, where it is widespread and common, and grows in grassy areas.
+Our North American version, which may be a separate species (or group of species), is found in woodland areas.

-Ecology: (See the essay below.)
-Saprobic; growing alone, scattered, or gregariously in woods, often in damp areas; occasionally fruiting from moss-covered wood; late summer and fall (over winter on the West Coast); fairly widely distributed in North America.
+Ecology: Saprobic; growing alone, scattered, or gregariously in woods, often in damp areas; occasionally fruiting from moss-covered wood; late summer and fall (or over winter on the West Coast); apparently widely distributed in North America.
 The illustrated and described collection is from a tanoak forest in California.

-Cap: 1-4 cm; convex, becoming broadly convex or depressed; silky or finely scaly, especially over the center; bluish black, fading to purplish gray; the margin finely lined in age.
+Cap: 1-3 cm; convex, becoming broadly convex or slightly depressed; radially fibrillose-silky or finely scaly, especially over the center; black to bluish black, fading to gray; the margin finely lined in age.

-Gills: Attached to the stem or beginning to run down it; close; whitish or pale bluish gray at first, eventually pinkish; with black or bluish black edges; jagged.
+Gills: Attached to the stem; close; whitish or pale bluish gray at first, becoming pinkish; with black or bluish black edges; jagged; with frequent short-gills.

-Stem: 3-8 cm long; 2-3 mm thick; equal; silky at the apex and smooth below; hollow; colored like the cap; with white mycelium at the base, according to most authors, but perhaps with "basal tomentum absent" (Ramsey) in the Pacific Northwest.
+Stem: 2-4 cm long; 2-3 mm thick; equal; silky at the apex and bald below; hollow; colored like the cap; with white mycelium at the base.

 Flesh: Thin; fragile; pale or grayish.